abhilashkrishnan/berlin-framework/README.md

 * Aspect Oriented Programming (AOP) support
 * Http PUT DELETE HEAD OPTIONS support
 * XML request and response auto-mapping
-* Web Socket support
+* WebSocket support
 * SOAP and REST support
+* Obect Relational Mapping (ORM) support
-* Database support
+* Polygot Programming support
 * NoSQL support
 * JMS support
+* Rule Engine support
+* BPM support
+* Reporting support
-* Polygot support
+* Scheduler support
-* Reactive support
+* Reactive Programming support
 * Big Data support

 ##Development
 The project is divided into sub projects.
 You can use your preferred IDE for development.

 ##Build
-We are using Gradle based build system.
+We are using Gradle build system to build the projects.

 ##Tutorials
 We suggest you to build and run the berlin-webmvc-test project.